 Night vision goggles utilize image enhancement technology to amplify the light that’s present, so you can see objects even in the dark.

 Night vision goggles are ideal for birdwatching or catching glimpses of other wildlife at night.

 You can also use them to make your way around campsites after dark, or take them with you on boating trips.
 They can even assist you when you’re stargazing, or help you see inside caves on spelunking trips.

-A pair of night vision goggles is also a handy tool if you’re concerned about your home’s security, because they allow you to spot intruders in the dark.
+A pair of night vision goggles is also a handy tool if you’re concerned about your home’s security because they allow you to spot intruders in the dark.

-Night vision goggles allow you to view objects with both eyes, but offer no magnification.
+Night vision goggles allow you to view objects with both eyes, but they offer no magnification.
 They are mounted to the head, so you don’t have to hold them to your eyes in order to see through them.